Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 What Is Sciatica, and What Does It Feel Like?

 Sciatica is pain that radiates along the sciatic nerve.
-The sciatic nerve starts in your lower back and extends down the hips and buttocks to the back of each leg.
+The sciatic nerve starts in the lower back and extends down the hips and buttocks to the back of each leg.
 Sciatica is most often caused by a pinched or compressed sciatic nerve, which leads to inflammation and pain.
 The pain can range from mild to severe and is often described as a sharp, radiating pain in the hips and lower back that feels like burning or an electric shock.
+Compression on the nerve from improper back support while sleeping can lead to nighttime or morning back pain.
 Sometimes, sciatica can lead to tingling or numbness in the leg.

 Many MyBCTeam members have shared their experiences with sciatica pain.
 Some say it’s relentless and unbearable, while others describe it as a dull ache, in comments like these: